time2key/tinge/readme.md

 ### Making Tinge Beautiful

 Right from inception, Tinge is being engineered with aesthetics and user experience at the forefront.
-It has been developed to follow material design principles.
+It has been moulded around the material design philosophy.

-With Tinge being a light control app, the app itself is completely colour-agnostic.
-This blank canvas is then illuminated with the current lighting setup.
+There are no branding colours visible on the user interface.
+The UI completely reflects the colours of the current lighting setup.

 Core to this experience, the top toolbar has been designed as a vibrant and responsive glass sheet, with a stained-glass effect to reflect the